 (b.
 1985, São Paulo)

 researcher, sound artist, and educator working in, with, and around decolonial and sonic thinking.
-He is one half of the design education duo A Parede and a founding member of the Decolonising Design platform.
+He is a founding member of the Decolonising Design platform and part of the design education duo A Parede.
 He holds a PhD from the Universität der Künste Berlin, as well as an MA from the Hochschule für Künste Bremen.
-In 2018–19 he worked as teaching and research associate in Media and Cultural Studies at the Heinrich-Heine Universität Düsseldorf; he is currently an artist-in-residence at IASPIS and a guest composer at EMS, both in Stockholm (Sweden).
+He is a former IASPIS resident and guest composer at EMS, both in Stockholm (Sweden).
+Previously he worked as a teaching and research associate in Media and Cultural Studies at the Heinrich-Heine Universität Düsseldorf, and currently he is a lecturer in Musicology and Media Studies at Humboldt University Berlin.

-My research interest focuses on inquiring the colonial politics of sonic violence, and in particular the articulations of police violence and the policing of bodies through sound and listening practices.
-In my artistic practice I work with sonic fabulation as a decolonizing method for shifting listening towards new forms of auditory insolence.
-My current project, “The Emotional Residue of an Unnatural Boundary” intervenes on accent recognition technologies and their deployment in the border and migration industries of Germany and the European Union.
-This project has so far been partially funded by the Goethe-Institut Brussels, Senatsverwaltung für Kultur und Europa Berlin, and Deutschlandfunk Kultur in collaboration with the CTM Festival.
+My work inquires the cultural and colonial articulations of listening, violence, and the policing of bodies in urban and border spaces.
+In my artistic practice I work with sonic fabulation as a decolonizing methodology.
+My current research intervenes on accent recognition technologies and their deployment in the border and migration industries of Germany and the European Union; this project has so far been partially funded by the Goethe-Institut Brussels, Senatsverwaltung für Kultur und Europa Berlin, Deutschlandfunk Kultur in collaboration with the CTM Festival, and Konstnärsnämnden Sweden.